davidallison12/loan_application_app/README.md

 1. Open the application in your browser at http://localhost:3000.

 2. Fill out the loan application form with all required fields.
+   Note: If you use a requested amount < $10,000 or > $50,000 application will be denied

-3. Submit the form.
+4. Submit the form.

-4. Results page displays:
+5. Results page displays (Based on scenarios listed in acceptance criteria):
   - ✅ Approved: monthly payment, interest rate, approved amount, term.

   - ❌ Denied: reason for denial.

 ---